 At the risk of beating a dead horse, here’s further evidence that IT organizations need to take a more active role in supporting social business.

-IBM just released a global survey of more than 360 marketing practitioners and one of the key findings is that marketers want to be better aligned with their IT organizations.
+According to VisionsLive Market Research, IBM just released a global survey of more than 360 marketing practitioners and one of the key findings is that marketers want to be better aligned with their IT organizations.
 You can see a 28-slide summary of the top findings here.

 There’s a lot of data about the lousy tools most marketers have two analyze the flood of data they’re collecting, but the relevant point for tech pros is that “nearly 60% indicate that lack of IT alignment and integration are significant barriers to the adoption of technology.”
 Marketers say they work pretty well with IT organizations in general, but those at top-performing companies have better-than-average relationships.